 Salt . . .
 Optional?

-At the Noil Kitchen, added salt is kept to the bare minimum or omitted completely.
-Using salt is always optional, not just because you can simply omit, but often there are flavor boosting options offered; those options follow the instructions in recipes, noted as “SOS free option” (salt-free, oil-free, sugar-free).
-Citrus, like lime or lemon juice squeezed on a dish just before service brightens the flavors and reduces or eliminates the desire for salt.
-Spices and spice blends offer a boost in flavor where salt had been previously used.
+Citrus, like lime juice or lemon juice and vinegar splashed on a dish just before service brightens the flavors and reduces or eliminates the desire for salt.
+Spices and spice blends also offer bump up flavor where salt had been previously used.